 Your employer will most likely provide indemnity for medical negligence, but not for complaints to the Medical Board, Drugs & Poisons investigations and possibly not for Coronial inquests.
 Join a medical defence organisation to ensure you are sufficiently covered.
 These organisations typically offer a support line and professional development.

-MIPS provide a MIPS’ 24 hour Clinico-Legal Support and free risk education (workshops, webinars and online modules) to members.
+MIPS provide a MIPS’ 24 hour Medico-Legal Support and risk education (workshops, webinars and online modules) to members at no additional cost.

 Resources